maths/moodle-qtype_stack/doc/en/Authoring/Testing.md

 1. Author and save your question.
 2. From the Question bank, choose the _Preview_ option.
 3. The _Preview question_ window will open.
-If you have authority to edit the question, then the top right of the question window will contain a link to _Run the question tests..._.
+If you have authority to edit the question, then the top right of the question window will contain a link to _question tests and deployed variants..._.
 Follow this link.
 4. This page manages both question tests and deployed variants.
 Initially you will have no tests or deployed variants.
 At the bottom of this page choose _Add a test case..._
 5. Specify values for each input.
 This may use the question variables.
 The values of these variables will be used for any random variants.
 6. Specify the expected outcomes for each potential response tree.
 This includes the score, penalty and answer note.  _Note_: currently only the last Answer Note, not the whole path through the potential response tree, is examined.
 This is a limitation.